Chapter 7: Sexual Misconduct and Intimate Partner Violence

 Grounds for Appeal

-- Procedural irregularities sufficient to affect the determination of the EAD and/or the decision of the Director of Student Accountability, Community Standards, and Academic Integrity.
+- Procedural irregularities sufficient to affect the determination by the Title IX Office and/or the sanction imposed by Student Accountability.

-- The EAD and the Director of Student Accountability, Community Standards, and Academic Integrity are expected to conduct themselves in accordance with their policies and procedures.
-Deviations from those policies and procedures that render their actions fundamentally unfair constitute a sufficient basis for an appeal to the Appellate Officer for Sexual Misconduct.
-Procedural irregularities that are considered by the Officer to be harmless and did not, in the judgment of the Officer, adversely affect the process, are not a basis for upsetting the determination of the EAD and/or the decision of the Director of Student Accountability, Community Standards, and Academic Integrity.
+- The Title IX Office and Student Accountability are expected to conduct investigations and proceedings in accordance with their policies and procedures.
+Deviations from those policies and procedures, which render their actions fundamentally unfair, constitute a sufficient basis for the Appellate Officers to reverse, modify, or remand the determination by the Title IX Office and/or the sanction imposed by Student Accountability.
+Procedural irregularities that are considered by the Appellate Officers to be harmless and that did not, in the judgment of the Appellate Officers, materially affect the process are not a basis for upsetting the determination by the Title IX Office and/or the sanction imposed by Student Accountability.

-- Insufficient evidence to support the determination of the EAD.
+- The evidence does not support the determination by the Title IX Office.

-- It is not the role of the Appellate Officer for Sexual Misconduct to substitute his/her judgment for the judgment of the EAD if there is a reasonable basis for the EAD’s determination.
-Deference must be given to the findings of the EAD, which had the opportunity to hear the witnesses and to assess their credibility and demeanor.
-The Officer may not alter the determination of the EAD unless the determination of the EAD is clearly erroneous and cannot be reasonably supported by the evidence.
+- It is not the role of Appellate Officers to substitute their judgment for the judgment of Title IX Office if there is a reasonable basis for the Title IX Office's determination based on a preponderance of the evidence.
+Deference must be given to Title IX Office's determination, especially to the extent that the Title IX Office had the opportunity to hear the witnesses and to assess their credibility and demeanor.
+The Appellate Officers may not alter the Title IX Office's determination unless, in the Appellate Officers' assessment, the determination is clearly erroneous and cannot be reasonably supported by the evidence.

-- New evidence that was not reasonably available for presentation to the EAD, the introduction of which could reasonably be expected to affect the determination of the EAD.
+- New evidence that was not reasonably available for presentation to the Title IX Office, the introduction of which could reasonably be expected to have changed the Title IX Office's determination.